 Over the past 15 years, software development has been transformed.
 New approaches allow ever faster development cycles.
 Modern tools mean you can provide ever-more advanced features to meet the needs of your users.
-And new technologies help you to build reliable apps flexibly and scalably.
 However, over that same time period, automated testing has stagnated, leaving teams struggling to keep up with test debt.
 CTOs play a critical role in digitally transforming their companies for the better.
 Here’s why every CTO should leap at the opportunity to create lasting impact by eliminating test debt with AI.

 Back then, no one had heard of cloud and “agile’ was a word used to describe gymnasts.
 Here, we explain how this reliance on outdated QA technology hinders your digital transformation and why you should instead turn to AI-powered test automation.

 Selenium was created almost two decades ago.
 Since then, it has become the dominant approach for test automation.
 However, Selenium still suffers from three drawbacks.